-Moody's Raised the Outlook for Bulgaria's Credit Rating - Novinite.com - Sofia News Agency
+Moody's Raised the Outlook For Bulgaria's Credit Rating - Novinite.com - Sofia News Agency

-Moody's Investors Service raised the outlook for Bulgaria's credit rating to positive from stable and affirmed the country's long-term foreign and local currency Baa2 rating.
-This was announced by the finance ministry.
+Moody's Agency raised the outlook for Bulgaria's credit rating from stable to positive and reaffirmed the country's long-term foreign and local currency Baa2 rating.

+The positive change reflects a strong fiscal stance and favorable prospects for economic growth, the Ministry of Finance said in a statement.

+A week ago another international rating agency, Fitch, confirmed Bulgaria's long-term credit rating to BBB.

+Increased competitiveness is underpinned by rising export shares and current account surpluses, reflecting structural improvements in the post-crisis economy.

-Moody's expects the simultaneous accession to VM II and the Single Supervisory Mechanism (SSM) to contribute to sound macroeconomic policies and further strengthen the institutions.
-The Accession Action Plan for VM II and SSM is also expected, as well as efforts to deepen Bulgaria's cooperation with the OECD to encourage the adoption of further reforms to improve efficiency in corporate governance, budgetary planning, and public administration.
+Moody's expects the simultaneous accession to VM II and the Single Supervisory Mechanism (SSM) to contribute to sound macroeconomic policies and to further strengthen the institutions.

 The rating can be raised while maintaining positive economic and fiscal development.
-Further progress in the government's reform agenda (education, healthcare, state-owned enterprises), as well as euro area accession and SSM membership, would also have a positive impact on the rating.
+Further progress in the government's reform program (education, health, state-owned enterprises), as well as euro area membership and SSM membership would also have a positive impact on the rating, the finance ministry said.

+- » 1 Billion BGN is the Profit of the Banks For the First 7 Months of 2019

 - » 7 Lifelong Learning Tips for Creative Entrepreneurs